-The Program on Transatlantic Relations was created at the end of 2007 as a result of an initiating donation by Pierre Keller, a former Fellow of the Center who is presently a member of the Center's Advisory Committee.
+The Program on Transatlantic Relations was created at the end of 2005 after an initiating donation by Pierre Keller, a former Fellow of the Center who is presently a member of the Center's Advisory Committee.
 Working in close cooperation with the Minda de Gunzburg Center for European Studies and Harvard Kennedy School, the program endeavors to strengthen research and teaching on transatlantic issues within the University, focusing on European and North American social, economic, political, security, and environmental issues that are of particular relevance to the transatlantic relationship.

-In 2012–2013, the program will support Dr. Henrik Enderlein, associate dean and professor of political economy, Hertie School of Governance (spring 2013).
+Dr. Henrik Enderlein (spring 2013), associate dean and professor of political economy, Hertie School of Governance, Berlin;

-The program also facilitates research appointments for Europeans at the University (including Fritz Thyssen Fellows and Schumpeter Fellows), supports research on transatlantic issues by Harvard faculty and students, facilitates visits of European Union representatives to the Challenges of the Twenty-First Century Seminar series, and sponsors the Weatherhead Center's Transatlantic Relations Seminar.
+The program facilitates research appointments for Europeans at the University (including Fritz Thyssen Fellows and Schumpeter Fellows); supports research on transatlantic issues by Harvard faculty and students; facilitates visits of European Union representatives; and sponsors the Weatherhead Center's Transatlantic Relations Seminar.

-The program also supports the Study Group on the Future of the European Union, co-sponsored with the Minda de Gunzburg Center for European Studies, in collaboration with experts from the greater Boston community, and the Weatherhead Center's annual June conference in Talloires, France.
+The program also supports the European Union Study Group, co-sponsored with the Minda de Gunzburg Center for European Studies in collaboration with experts from the greater Boston community, and the Weatherhead Center's annual June conference in Talloires, France.
 The program actively supports the German American Conference at Harvard, organized by students and now in its seventh year, as well as the European Conference at Harvard held since 2013 by students.

-The program's director is Karl Kaiser, adjunct professor of public policy at the Harvard Kennedy School.
-Ann Townes, assistant to Director Karl Kaiser, supports the program.
+The program director is Manuel Muñiz.
+Jessica Barnard supports the program.
 The program offices are located at 1737 Cambridge Street.